KellenNjoroge/Ping-Pong_Kellen/README.md

 #### The Person of Kellen Njoroge
 #### By Kellen Njoroge
 ## Description
- testing my javaScript skills thus far
+ This project mainly expounds on ones skills in areas such as loops, functions for arrays such as for each and also one's styling capbility
+##Specifications
+The project works quite easily...
+1.If a number is divisible by 3 it goes ping
+2.If a number is divible by 5 it goes pong
+3.If a number is both disile by 3 and 5 it goes pingpong -For numbers that are not divisile it will show the remainder -It also counts up to the provided number
 ## Technologies Used
-currently using HTML and CSS and JS
+currently using HTML and CSS and JavaScript
 ## Support and contact details
-If you have any problems you can always slack me @ Keller
+If you have any problems you can always slack me @ Keller or send an email at \\muthonkel@gmail.com\\
 ### Link
 [Ping-pong test link](https://kellennjoroge.github.io/Ping-Pong_Kellen/)
 ### prerequisites
--web browser
+-web browser -
 -git
 ### installation
 \\ https://github.com/KellenNjoroge/Ping-Pong_Kellen \\